bguspl/bguspl.github.io/class_material/generics.md

 ```
 which essentially means that pairs is an array of Pair without any additional generic type information.
 You will learn more about wildcards (the ```?``` in ```Pair<?,?>```) at the practical sessions.

-For more info on generics, and how to write your own generic class, see this [Java Technical Article on Generics](http://java.sun.com/developer/technicalArticles/J2SE/generics/) and this [Generics tutorial](http://www.cs.bgu.ac.il/~spl081/Generics).
+For more info on generics, and how to write your own generic class, see this [Java Technical Article on Generics](http://java.sun.com/developer/technicalArticles/J2SE/generics/).

 ## **Default Methods In Interfaces**